• Step 1: Calculate Your Minimum Viable Rate

 Figuring out how to set freelance rates is one of the most stressful parts of going independent.
 Charge too low and you can't sustain your business.
 Charge too high without proof and you lose opportunities.
-The solution is a systematic approach grounded in your real numbers.

 Step 1: Calculate Your Minimum Viable Rate